 Light and colours, heat and cold, extension and figures, in a word the things we see and feel, what are they but so many sensations, notions, ideas or impressions on the sense; and is it possible to separate, even in thought, any of these from perception? …my conceiving or imagining power does not extend beyond the possibility of real existence or perception.
 Hence as it is impossible for me to see or feel anything without an actual sensation of that thing, so it is impossible for me to conceive in my thoughts any sensible thing or object distinct from the sensation or perception of it.
 (PHK 5:42-43)

 There are a few strands of thought in this quotation that are worth pulling out.
 First, Berkeley treats ideas as being on a par with sensations and sense-impressions.
 Second, he claims that ideas are inextricably linked to perception.
 And third, he limits our power to conceive to what we can perceive.
 These commitments can be seen as the foundations of Berkeley’s imagistic approach to ideas.
-And this approach continues to be both implicitly and explicitly invoked throughout the Principles and Dialogues as the following examples help to illustrate:
+And this approach continues to be both implicitly and explicitly invoked throughout the Principles and Dialogues, as the following examples help to illustrate:

 As for our senses, by them we have the knowledge only of our sensations, ideas, or those things that are immediately perceived by sense, call them what you will… (PHK 18: 48)